ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_ldp/guide.en-gb.md

 - **Logs Data Platform (LDP):** A logs management platform fully managed and secured by OVHcloud.
 For more information, see the [LDP overview page](/links/manage-operate/ldp).
 - **Data Stream:** A logical partition of logs that you create in a Logs Data Platform account and use when ingesting, viewing or querying your logs.
 Multiple sources can be stored in the same data stream, and the unit can be used to define a log pipeline (retention policy, archiving, live streaming, etc.), access rights and alert policies.
 - **Log Transfer:** A feature built into an OVHcloud product to integrate logs for its services into the *Data Stream* of a Logs Data Platform account with the same OVHcloud account.
-This feature must be enabled by you and for your service, read this part of the guide to enable it: [Step 1 - How to enable logs transfer via the OVHcloud API](#activation).
+This feature must be enabled by you and for your service.
+Read this part of the guide to enable it: [Step 1 - How to enable logs transfer via the OVHcloud API](#activation).
 - **Log Redirection Subscription:** When enabling logs forwarding for your OVHcloud service to a given *Data Stream* Logs Data Platform, a *subscription* must be created and attached to the *Data Stream* for future management.

 ## Instructions